databricks/databricks-sql-python/docs/parameters.md

         result = cursor.execute(query, parameters=parameters).fetchone()
 ```

+This paramstyle is a drop-in replacement for the `pyformat` paramstyle which was used in connector versions below 3.0.0.
+It should be used going forward.

 ### `qmark` paramstyle Usage Example

+When your SQL query uses `qmark` paramstyle variable markers, you only need to specify a value for each variable marker in your query.

-By default, when parameters are passed as a list this connector will use a positional approach to bind values to the query text.
-The order of values in the list corresponds to the order of the `qmark` markers in your query text.
-The first value will replace the first `?`, the second value will replace the second `?` etc. The length of the list must exactly match the count of `?` markers in your query or an exception will be raised.
+You do this by passing `parameters` as a list.
+The order of values in the list corresponds to the order of `qmark` variables in your query.
+The length of the list must exactly match the count of variable markers in your query or an exception will be raised.

 ```python
 from databricks import sql